Programmer’s Guide

 job = ReportJob.new

-Defaults can also be procs so that they can be dynamically calculated at runtime:
+Defaults can be procs, so they are calculated at runtime instead of class-load time:

-# Sets the `report_date` by default to the date when the job was created:
+# Sets `report_date` by default to the date when the job is created:

 field :report_date, type: Date, default: -> { Date.today }

-When the default is specified with a proc or lambda, it has access to the job itself.
+When the default is a proc or lambda, it has access to the job itself:

 field :report_date, type: Date, default: -> { new_record? ?
 Date.yesterday : Date.today }

-Proc or lambda default values are applied after all other attributes are set.
-To apply this default before the other attributes are set, use pre_processed: true
+Proc and lambda defaults are applied after all other attributes are set.
+To apply the default before the other attributes are set, use pre_processed: true:

 field :report_date, type: Date, default: -> { new_record? ?
 Date.yesterday : Date.today }, pre_processed: true